arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-15.md

 even keep rewriting `many`, `many1`, `>>.`, `.>>`, `between`, `sepBy`
 and all the other parser combinators we have invented in the past chapters using `>>=` only.
 It is technically possible.
 Just know that every time you do that, a fairy loses its wings.

-To me, in most of the cases, it would make little sense.
+To me, in most of the cases, it makes little sense.
 I personally find this result too cryptic and not particularly expressive.

 So, here's my alternative plan: I would rather get an energizing Tiramisù; then I will quickly proceed with [Chapter